 Sexual Incompatibility: Keep Trying, or Break Up?

-- How to spot sexual incompatibility
+- Issues that lead to sexual incompatibility

 - The case for staying together